 Six Questions to Help You Find Your Point of Alignment

-Finding your point of alignment is not something that you can just be thinking about, saying, “Well, what do I love to do?”
+Find paying clients by finding your point of alignment.
+Finding your point of alignment is not something where you say, “Well, what do I love to do?”
 You must shift your focus.
-Your focus has to shift away from you and what you want and onto who the people that most need your help.
+Your focus has to shift away from YOU and what you want and onto who the people that most need your help.

-Today, I want to give you six questions that will help you identify who the most likely paying clients and customers are for what it is that you’re going to offer.
+Here are six questions that will help you identify your most likely paying clients and customers:

 - Who most needs what I have to offer?